NeuroDesk/neurodesk.github.io/content/en/docs/Advanced/add_tool.md

 linkTitle: "Add tool"
 weight: 4
 description: >
-  Add tool
+  Add a tool to neurodesktop
 ---

-The goal of *VNM* is to provide users with a large choice of tools to use in their pipelines.
+The goal of *neurodesktop* is to provide users with a large choice of tools to use in their pipelines.
-Here is how you can add a tool to *VNM*.
+Use the guide below to add a tool to *neurodesktop*.

+## Guiding principles
-To decide if a tool should be packaged in a singularity container, or being installed in the main VNM container we are currently following these guiding principles:
+To decide if a tool should be packaged in a singularity container or be installed in the main neurodesktop container we are currently following these guiding principles:
-1) VNM is not a package manager.
-This means we are not distribution tools in containers that can easily be installed via a standard package manager
+1) Neurodesktop is not a package manager.
+This means we are not distributing tools in containers that can easily be installed via a standard package manager
-2) VNM allows users to have multiple versions of tools in parallel via lmod, this means that if different versions of tool can't be installed in parallel we package it inside a container.
+2) Neurodesktop allows users to have multiple versions of tools in parallel via [lmod]( https://lmod.readthedocs.io/en/latest/), this means that if different versions of tool can't be installed in parallel we package the tool inside a container.
-3) VNM aims to provide simple tooling to link tools from different containers.
-This means that if a tool if required to coordinate container-tools, it should be in the main image.
+3) Neurodesktop aims to provide simple tooling to link tools from different containers.
+This means that if a tool is required to coordinate container-tools, it should be in the main image.

 Examples:
 |            | easy install | coordinates containers | small in size | latest version is ok | useful more most users | Conclusion                     |